 - Medicines can help strengthen your bladder control.

 - Electrical stimulation is used to send a small amount of electrical energy to your pelvic floor muscles.
 This helps strengthen your pelvic floor muscles.
 Electrodes may be placed outside your body or in your rectum.
 For women, the electrodes may be placed in the vagina.

 - A bulking agent may be injected into the wall of your urethra to make it thicker.
 This helps keep your urethra closed and decreases urine leakage.

 - Devices such as a clamp, pessary, or tampon may help stop urine leaks.
-Ask your caregiver for more information about these and other devices.
+Ask your healthcare provider for more information about these and other devices.

 - Surgery may be needed if other treatments do not work.
 Several types of surgery can help improve your bladder control.
-Ask your caregiver for more information about the surgery you may need.
+Ask your healthcare provider for more information about the surgery you may need.